BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ### Setup overview

-  • **DONT NEED to run setup.py (config file is already available in this repo)

 #### Pi OS setup:

 * Use a clean SD card - to erase contents of prev SD card, use 'Disk Utility' program on Mac